AlexAegis/dotfiles/modules/systemd/readme.md

 Because when watching a folder the only notification `systemd` gets is when direct descendant of the folder changes.
 Which are just symlinks.
-If the symlink itself changes it's okay, so you have to re-run dot on the module to regenerate them (it always force-stows)
+If the symlink itself changes it's okay, so you have to re-run `pont` on the module to regenerate them (it always force-stows)

 > Entr based watchers are capable of this, see the [entr](../entr/) module